2023 Best Value Culinary Arts Schools in Hawaii

 Best Hawaii Schools for Affordable Quality in Culinary Arts

-Our analysis found University of Hawaii Maui College to be the best value school for culinary arts students who want to pursue a degree in Hawaii.
+Our 2023 rankings named University of Hawaii Maui College the best value school in Hawaii for culinary arts students.
 UH Maui College is a small public school located in the small city of Kahului.

 In-state tuition fees for undergraduate students at UH Maui College are $3,278 per year.

-In addition to its best value ranking, and one of the reasons why the school is on the list, Kapiolani CC is ranked #2 for overall quality for culinary arts in Hawaii.
+In addition to its best value ranking, and one of the reasons why the school is on the list, UH Maui College is ranked #1 for overall quality for culinary arts in Hawaii.

-Full Culinary Arts at Kapiolani Community College Report
+Full Culinary Arts at University of Hawaii Maui College Report

-The average tuition and fees for an in-state undergraduate at Hawaii CC are $3,204 a year.
+In-state tuition fees for undergraduate students at Kapiolani CC are $3,284 per year.

 Read full report on Culinary Arts at Hawaii Community College

-Explore all the Best Value Culinary Arts Colleges in the Far Western US Area or other specific states within that region.
+Explore all the Best Value Culinary Arts Schools in the Far Western US Area or other specific states within that region.

 Culinary Arts is one of 4 different types of programs to choose from.